Unit 4 - Practice Quiz

 global warming Medium

-B. Positive feedback loop
+A. Negative feedback loop

-C. Seasonal thermal cycle
+B. Seasonal thermal cycle

-D. Negative feedback loop
+D. Positive feedback loop

 26 According to the internationally recognized waste management hierarchy, which of the following actions represents the most preferred method for dealing with waste?